 Endless Legend is a 4X game that blends fantasy and science fiction seamlessly, throwing stranded spacemen against magical dragon people in absolutely the most striking hex-based world.
 Diverse, gorgeous, it looks almost tangible, like you could reach out and pick up one of the elaborate cities and cradle it in your hands.
 "Don't worry, citizens.
 We won't let the horrible man-eating insects devour you and your families."

 What makes it most notable are the fascinating factions that vie for dominance over the pretty but slightly apocalyptic world, each blessed with unique and interesting mechanics that set them apart and inform how they're played.
-You’ve got the horrible aforementioned flesh-eating insect race, the Necrophage, for instance, who are so foul they can’t make alliances with other factions, forcing them to always be the opposition.
-And there’s the bizarre Cultists, a faction of peculiar zealots that can only construct one city, and must rely on swallowing up other factions if they want to expand.
+You have got the horrible aforementioned flesh-eating insect race, the Necrophage, for instance, who are so foul they cannot make alliances with other factions, forcing them to always be the opposition.
+And there is the bizarre Cultists, a faction of peculiar zealots that can only construct one city, and must rely on swallowing up other factions if they want to expand.

 Surprisingly, it is also blessed with a strong narrative that lends the game a tangible sense of place.
-Every faction has a unique set of story quests that will inform a lot of your decisions without backing you into a corner, and there's an abundance of side-quests and stories that makes it feel like you're managing a world where a roleplaying adventure is taking place.
+Every faction has a unique set of story quests that will inform a lot of your decisions without backing you into a corner, and there is an abundance of side-quests and stories that makes it feel like you are managing a world where a roleplaying adventure is taking place.

 Want more?
 Here's our Endless Legend review.

 Crusader Kings II is a murderous bastard of a grand-strategy game.
 You play a medieval ruler trying to gain more power, influence, and territory in a historically authentic medieval Europe.
-It's a game of intrigue, war, politics, and religion, played out on a stunning, detailed map of the known world and in countless, complex menus.
-Really, though, it's about people: your dynasty, your vassals, your lovers, enemies, and family members.
+It is a game of intrigue, war, politics, and religion, played out on a stunning, detailed map of the known world and in countless, complex menus.
+Really, though, Crusader Kings II is a strategy game about people: your dynasty, your vassals, your lovers, enemies, and family members.